Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 How to clean white trainers: regular care tips

-- Scraping off dirt or mud whenever you see it.
+- Scrape off dirt or mud whenever you see it.

-- Wiping down your trainers after use with an absorbent paper towel.
+- Wipe down your trainers after use with an absorbent paper towel.

-Following regular care tips like these will help make your kicks sparkle for longer, but sometimes cleaning white trainers is a slightly bigger job.
+Following regular care tips like these will help keep shoes whiter for longer, but sometimes cleaning white trainers is a slightly bigger job.

 How to clean trainers with soap and water

-Most of the time, good old soap and water will be enough to clean your white trainers –particularly if they are only lightly marked.
-Here’s how to do it:
+Most of the time, soap and water will be enough to clean your white trainers – especially if they’re not caked in mud or dirt.
+You should:

 - Clear off the excess dirt.

-- If your laces are heavily stained, remove and soak in a bowl of hot water.
+- If your laces are heavily stained, remove them and soak them in a bowl of hot water.

-- Squirt some liquid detergent into warm water and mix up.
+- Squirt some liquid detergent into warm water and mix it up.

-- Dip an old toothbrush in the bubbles and gently scrub at your shoes.
-Work in small sections, scrubbing in a circular motion for the best results.
+- Dip an old toothbrush (make sure it’s an old one – no one wants white shoes at the expense of brown teeth) in the bubbles and gently scrub at your shoes.
+Work in small sections and scrub in a circular motion for the best results.

 - Wipe away any remaining residue and then let your trainers dry naturally.